| May 22, 2011 |

 Your mails are still very welcome, even if you are not a customer yet and only know the demo version.
 Please use the current address as found on the imprint page.

-The current version is 1.07, build 001.
-All customers (and testers) are offered and recommended a free update*, particularly those who hitherto could not view the user help properly.
+The current version is 2.10, build 001.
+All customers (and testers) are offered and recommended a free update*.

 May 22, 2011 Version 1.07: Constant improvements of compatibility with various operating systems and language environments.